 The need for housing that suits the requirements of older people becomes increasingly apparent when considering the needs of over-85s; the nature of their housing can make a huge difference as they are more likely to need support when dealing with mobility difficulties.
 For example, a large house with lots of stairs presents plenty of potential for a fall, whereas a house with stairlifts for the elderly installed or a bungalow with no stairs greatly reduces this risk.

-The government is being urged to construct more appropriate housing for older people, which can include anything from bungalows to purpose-built housing that already has stairlifts, ramps and easy access showers installed.
+The government is being urged to construct more appropriate housing for older people, which can include anything from bungalows to purpose-built housing that already has stairlifts, ramps and easy access showers and baths installed.
 With the creation of such houses, older people will be able to move into accommodation that they can manage easily, allowing them to live independently for longer.

 Image Credit: Kansas City District (flickr.com)

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.